junipertcy/Network-Code-Repository/README.md

 We maintain a list of JSON files that encode the metadata to each code repository.
 While there is no fancy frontend design yet, it is easy to bootstrap the JSON files contained in this repository into a beautiful-looking website with JavaScript and HTML, or simply generate an awesome plain list with a parser script.
-It is also easy to import the files into a database, such as MongoDB or Postgres.
+It is also easy to import the files into a database, such as MongoDB or PostgreSQL.

 This repository is structured as follows.